 Writing from the Tub

-From left to right are the UK, US, French, German and Portuguese covers.
+From left to right are the UK, US, French, German, Portuguese, Serbian and Turkish covers.

 What would you sacrifice for someone you’ve loved forever?
 Winner of the Michael L. Printz Award, MIDWINTERBLOOD is a dark, breathtaking and cleverly crafted paranormal love story like no other, beautifully told in seven parts and spanning ten centuries.

 Have you ever had the feeling that you’ve lived another life?
 Been somewhere that has felt totally familiar even though you’ve never been there before, or felt that you’ve known someone even though you are meeting them for the first time?

 Eric and Merle loved and lost one another, and have been searching for each other through time ever since.
 This novel comprises seven short stories and travels in time, from 2073 back to the days of Viking sagas.
 Across the different tales, the two souls appear as lovers, mother and son, brother and sister, and artist and child as they come close to finding each other before facing the ultimate sacrifice . . .

 Winner of the Michael L. Printz Award.